Snowdonia guide: best walks, attractions and places to stay

 “Winter here is when the panoramas open up.
 I love the coolness of the air, the flocks of siskins and the fallow deer, and the views across the park – especially from Moel Hafod-Owen on the Volcano Trail, the highest part of the park,” says recreation ranger, Graeme Stringer.
 “The Family Cycle Trail is also particularly spectacular at this time of year as the high rainfall means the waterfalls are at their best.”

-Compared to the rugged Gwydyr Forest, another Forestry Commission Wales site near Betws-y-Coed, Coed y Brenin is more multi-purpose and tourist-focused, its 9,000 acres include a visitor centre, seven mountain biking trails, a series of colour-coded walking trails (some accessible by wheelchair and pushchair) and a new high-ropes facility (an aerial adventure course), with a junior version planned for this year.
+Compared to the rugged Gwydyr Forest, another Forestry Commission Wales site near Betws-y-Coed, Coed y Brenin is more multi-purpose and tourist-focused, its 9,000 acres include a visitor centre, seven mountain biking trails, a series of colour-coded walking trails (some accessible by wheelchair and pushchair) and a new high-ropes facility (an aerial adventure course) for adults and kids.

 The opening of Hafod Eryri, the low-rise, granite-built visitor centre and café atop Mount Snowdon, proved more controversial because granite blocks for the roof were sourced from Portugal.
 The new centre replaces the well-worn original summit building, designed by Clough William-Ellis of Portmeirion fame in 1935, and once famously described by Prince Charles as “the highest slum in Wales”.